 Bachelor's/Master's Combined Degree

-Academically strong, motivated students in certain undergraduate school programs can pursue a concurrent, combined bachelor’s degree program.
+Academically strong, motivated students in certain undergraduate school programs can pursue a concurrent, combined bachelor’s/master's degree program.
 This program is restricted to Northwestern University undergraduates and is limited to certain degree programs within the University.

 Admission